ChocZeChoc/Recipe/pages/Recipe.md

 			- Cook the guanciale(bacon/pancetta) until crispy (add oil if needed).
 			- While the guanciale is cooking, cook the pasta is sea-salty water.(3% salt; 1L water : 30g salt )
 			- In a small bowl mix in the eggs and cheese
-			- After the pasta is
+			- After the pasta is Al Dente (almost cooked but still springy).
+Turn of the heat with guanciale and
 	- [[Panang Curry]]
 	- [[Green Curry]]
 	- [[Massamun Curry]]